AlexandraEL9/course-notes/Specialization/time-space-complexity.md

 ## Time vs Space Complexity

 2️⃣ **Time Complexity** = How long it takes
-Time complexity *measures how the execution time grows as the input size increases*.
+- Time complexity *measures how the execution time grows as the input size increases*.
-- It’s not about the exact seconds it takes, but how the time scales.
+- It’s **not about the exact seconds it takes**, but how the time scales.
 - We use Big O notation to describe this.

 3️⃣ **Space Complexity** = How much memory it uses